 From lupine and aster to balsamroot and alpine daisies, Washington is home to a variety of wildflowers.
-Hiking trails pop with color come spring and summer, and while some well-known destinations experience a surge of crowds during this time, there are plenty of other Washington wildflower hikes that see fewer visitors and offer a peaceful escape.
+Hiking trails pop with color come spring and summer.
+While some well-known destinations experience a surge of hikers, there are plenty of other Washington wildflower hikes that still offer a peaceful escape.

-Wildflower season in Washington occurs from mid-March through August, with different flowers blooming at different times.
-April and May are solid months for Washington wildflower hikes at lower elevations, while June through August you can explore higher-elevation trails.
+Wildflower season in Washington occurs from late March through August, with different flowers blooming at different times.
+April and May are solid months for Washington wildflower hikes at lower elevations, while June through August are better for higher-elevation trails.

-Travel Tip: All trails have the potential to get busy on weekends, so plan to arrive early in the day or travel mid-week when possible.
+Travel Tip: All trails can get busy on weekends, so plan to arrive early in the day or travel mid-week when possible.

 Washington Wildflower Hikes